Innate Immunity and Oral Carcinogenesis

 Ge Jin, PhD – Department of Biological Sciences

-Stanley Hirsch, DDS, MS - Department Oral Pathology
+Stanley Hirsch, DDS, MS - Department of Oral and Maxillofacial Medicine and Diagnostic Sciences

 Marian (Nikki) Harter, PhD - Department of Biochemistry, School of Medicine